Catalysts - What is a Catalyst?

 It is still there in the same form when the reaction is complete.

-A catalyst is usually a transition metal, a transition metal oxide
+A catalyst can be a transition metal, a transition metal oxide

-exception is aluminium oxide, used in the cracking of
+is aluminium oxide, used for the cracking of

 hydrocarbons.